Category: Mammals

 Olingo

-The northern olingo is a slender arboreal animal, with hind legs distinctly longer than the fore legs, and a long, bushy tail.
+The Northern Olingo is a tree-dwelling member of the family Procyonidae, which also includes raccoons.
+It is a slender arboreal animal, with hind legs distinctly longer than the fore legs, and a long, bushy tail.
 The face is short and rounded, with relatively large eyes and short round ears.

 Taxonomy: (Bassaricyon gabbii)